dcuddeback/libraw-sys/README.md

 The `libraw-sys` crate provides declarations and linkage for the `libraw` C library.
 Following the `*-sys` package conventions, the `libraw-sys` crate does not define higher-level abstractions over the native `libraw` library functions.

+Current `libraw` C library version: 0.21.1-Release
+*Note:* the `libraw` C library may introduce breaking changes which in turn could change the current `libraw-sys` crate to be incompatible with older versions.
+It therefore is recommended to specifiy the `libraw-sys` version in the `Cargo.toml` file

 ## Dependencies
 In order to use the `libraw-sys` crate, you must have the `libraw_r` library installed where it can